labtempo/osiris-binaries/README.md

 * This is a fork of the [labtempo/osiris-binaries](https://github.com/labtempo/osiris-binaries) original repository.
 * Contais the jars of the OSIRIS API (Osiris and OsirisUtils) exposed as a Maven artifacts to ease the project dependency import.
 * Contais the binaries of the OMCP Server deamons for the SensorNet and VirtualSensorNet modules.
-* Contains the infrastructure folder with scripts that helps the deployment of the OSIRIS database (PostgreSQL), Queue (RabbitMQ) and OMCP Servers - required to use the framework - in development/staging/production environments.
+* Contains the infrastructure folder with scripts that helps the deployment of the OSIRIS database (PostgreSQL), Queue (RabbitMQ), SensorNet and VirtualSensorNet OMCP Servers, required to use the framework, in development/staging/production environment.

 ## Using the OSIRIS API as Maven dependency

 The OSIRIS API jars now are exposed as a Maven repository so one can import the library into its project by just adding the following lines into the respective pom.xml file:

-First clone this repository into your local machine
+First of all, clone this repository into your local machine:
 ```
 cd ~
 mkdir osiris